tink-ab/tink-link-android/JAVA_API.md

 # Java API
 Tink Link is written in Kotlin and the main entry points are realized with extension functions.
-The API is best used from Kotlin, but if you are bound to use Java, there are small differences when calling different functions:
+For that reason there are small differences when calling some functions from Java:

 |Function            | in Kotlin                                      | in Java                                           |
 |--------------------|------------------------------------------------|---------------------------------------------------|